 The People’s Salon

-The People’s Salon is a special concert, organised by and for the Friends of the South Netherlands Philharmonic.
-It focuses on collecting stories and memories that the Friends share through interviews, where each individual draws a picture of how a particular piece of music is valuable for them in their lives.
+The People’s Salon was a special concert, organised by and for the Friends of philharmonie zuidnederland.
+It focused on collecting stories and memories that the Friends share through interviews, where each individual draws a picture of how a particular piece of music is valuable for them in their lives.
 This sense of value is then worked upon and discussed together in a group, in order to come up with a repertoire for the evening, based on around shared personal stories, themes or issues.
 Through music, discussion, and a particular design, audiences undergo an immersive promenade experience.